-The company has interest rate risk regarding the current interest-bearing receivables and liabilities.
-With respect to assets and liabilities with variable interest agreements, the company has risks regarding future cash flows.
+The Company has interest rate risk regarding the current interest-bearing receivables and liabilities.
+With respect to assets and liabilities with variable interest agreements, the Company has risks regarding future cash flows.
 No financial derivatives for interest rate risk are contracted with regard to the receivables and liabilities.

 The interest rate on the cash pool position is variable and bears an interest percentage in a range of 0.00% (floor-rate) to the €str-rate+ 8.5 bps (or comparable for other currencies) plus 0.5 for liabilities and -0.1% for receivables.
-Average €str-rate+ 8.5 bps for 2023 was 3.986% for the relevant period of operations for the Company.
-Given the small balance on the In-House Bank account, sensitivity analysis will not result in a significant amount at risk.
+Average €str-rate+ 8.5 bps for 2024 was 3.741% (2023: 3.986%) for the relevant period of operations for the Company.
+The interest rate ranged from 3.0743% to 3.89248% on the In-House Cash account where the Company has a receivable against RWE AG.
+A rise or fall in the €str + 8.5 bps or similar rate by 0.5% has an impact on the interest result of approximately 50K EURO for both a fall and a rise as the interest percentages were not negative as per year-end 2024 (2023: no sensitivity analysis as balance too small).